 He remarked as he did so, ‘See you later Robbie’.
 His watch also showed the same time.”

 Thus the fate of the Light Horse was sealed.
 The delay between the attack commencing and the expected end of the bombardment at 4.30 gave the Turks ample time to re-entrench, set up their Maxim machine guns and a phalanx of bayonets and rifle fire…

 Other eyewitness accounts at the time reveal the fate of “Tom” and his comrades.
 Many were killed without making it out of their trench and only one recorded made it to the enemy trench before going “out for good”.

-At 3.30 on the morning of Saturday, 7th August, word was passed along the regiment that we were to charge the Turkish trenches at 4 a.m.
-At 3.55 a.m. the officers started calling out the minutes — “Four to go,” “three to go,” etc., and at “One to go” the men were, sitting on top of the parapet like sparrows.
+..on the morning of Saturday, 7th August, word was passed along the regiment that we were to charge the Turkish trenches ..the officers started calling out the minutes — “Four to go,” “three to go,” etc., and at “One to go” the men were, sitting on top of the parapet like sparrows.
 At four o’clock the word “Go” was given, and we were off.
 Some got the bullets before they started and fell back into the trenches.
 Tom got one about 10 yards away and down he went like a log.
 Wilson got one at three yards from the trench, dropped, scrambled up and went on, stopped another and went down again.
 This time he dropped his rifle.
 He staggered to his feet and waving his revolver, went on again.
 He reached the Turkish trench and was standing on the edge of it calling on his men, when he went out for good. ….Only 57 out of 480 came back.